 Mrs Baird supports all our teachers to deliver the Lane End Computing Curriculum by building confidence and enthusiasm for this ever-changing subject - so that all our children gain vital computing skills and knowledge in an engaging and interesting way.
 Through each project, children are explicitly taught Computing vocabulary and their meanings, which helps children to develop a deeper understanding of words and contextualises their learning.

 Mrs Baird is committed to ensuring our children build on their computing knowledge across the whole curriculum and use their skills to research, plan and present their learning in a number of creative ways linked to our topics.
-Examples of this are creating a presentation about Vikings, re-telling a traditional tale using an E-Book, or using technology to create a non-chronological report about the Great Fire of London.
+Examples of this are creating a presentation about the Great Fire of London, re-telling a traditional tale using an E-Book, creating interactive 'How to' guides linked to their own interests.